Table of Contents

 What’s Next

-- Connects to our MCP server
+- Connects to the MCP server

 - Decides which tools to use based on context